 - Triple check the job advertisement, PD or job description: Endeavour to answer every job requirement or “selection criteria” on the first ½ page of your Résumé.

-RÉSUMÉ SCANNING SOFTWARE IN AUSTRALIA
+RESUME SCANNING SOFTWARE IN AUSTRALIA

-Will your Résumé or CV even be seen or read by a human?
-Make sure you don't get rejected for the job you really want via a computer Robot and make sure you include the right KEYWORDS and FORMAT in your Résumé.
+Will your Résumé or CV even be seen or read by a human? make sure you don't get rejected for the job you really want via a computer robot and make sure you include the right keywords and format in your Résumé.

 Applicant Tracking Systems (ATS) or Résumé Scanning Software (RSS) are computer software programs (Robots) used by Recruiters and Employers to scan and rank the Résumés or CV's received for positions available or advertised.
 Technically known in Geek Land as “Résumé Parsing”, In simple terms, ATS and RSS is software that uses advanced Artificial Intelligence and Machine Learning techniques to automatically scan every CV or Résumé into a complete and searchable candidate record.